graphcommerce-org/graphcommerce/docs/framework/config.md

 #### linguiLocale: string

-Specify a custom locale for to load translations.
-Must be lowercase valid locale.

-This value is also used for the Intl.
+Custom locale used to load the .po files.
+Must be a valid locale, also used for Intl functions.

 ### MagentoConfigurableVariantValues